 These Financial Statements consolidate the results of The Leprosy Mission International and TLM Trading Ltd., its subsidiary, on a line by line basis.
-A separate Statement of Financial Activities for The Leprosy Mission International is not presented because the charity has taken advantage of paragraph 397 of SORP and section 408 of the Companies Act 2006.
+A separate Statement of Financial Activities for The Leprosy Mission International is not presented because the charity has taken advantage of the section 408 of the Companies Act 2006.